Impeachment takeaways: History lessons, partisan feuds

 REPUBLICAN DISRUPTION

-Republicans allied with the president used the hearing to force procedural votes and delay the proceedings, signaling what could be a rowdy day of fighting.
+Republicans allied with the president used the hearing to force procedural votes and delay the proceedings, adding to an unruly atmosphere even with the professors' lofty recounting of constitutional principles.

 GOP members interrupted House Judiciary Committee Chairman Jerrold Nadler and the expert witnesses, calling for more Republican witnesses, a delay of the hearing and for House Intelligence Committee Chairman Adam Schiff to be called as a witness.
 Schiff led the investigation into Trump’s dealings with Ukraine.